polycube-network/polycube/Documentation/installation.rst

 .. _updating-linux-kernel:

-Updating Linux Kernel to v4.15
+Updating Linux Kernel
 -------------------------------

+Most Polycube services require at least the **Linux kernel v4.15**.
+However, the ``dynmon`` service allow the dynamic injection of a custom data plane, which may exploit latest eBPF kernel features and hence require more up-to-date kernel versions.
+Therefore we suggest to upgrade the to the latest Linux kernel (https://kernel.ubuntu.com/~kernel-ppa/mainline/) in order to be on the safe side.

-Use ``uname -a`` to check the kernel version you are running, if this is ``<v4.15`` please use the following instructions to update it.
+The following examples show how to update kernel to version **4.15** and **5.4**.
+To check the kernel version you are running, please use ``uname -a``.
+After a kernel update, please remember to reboot your machine at choose the newly installed one while the boot process starts.

+To update to kernel **v4.15**:

 ::